How to make paper snowflakes

 Punch a hole in the point you want at the top of the star with a hole punch.
 Set with an eyelet and then thread with ribbon or cord so you can hang the star.

-18 paper snowflake patterns
+15 free paper snowflake patterns

 You might want to just snip randomly into your folded snowflake, and that’s absolutely fine!
 After all, every snowflake is different.
 However, if you want to know what result you’ll get before you start snipping – we’ve got you covered.
-Take a look at our selection of the best paper snowflake patterns and learn more about how to make paper snowflakes.

 First Palette has a carefully curated selection of 10 different designs.
 But the nice thing about these is that the templates are printable, and they show you exactly where to fold.
-It’s really hard to go wrong with these paper snowflake templates, and it’s a great place to start.

 Paper snowflakes, but make it Star Wars!
 To the untrained eye, these paper snowflake patterns may appear random, but look closer and you’ll see Yoda, Stormtroopers, Ewoks, Kylo Ren and even Obi-Wan among more than 60 Star Wars paper snowflake patterns.

 The folk over at Kinder Art live by the sea, and they have designed their paper snowflake patterns inspired by ocean animals.
 There is a lobster, salmon, scallop and crab.
-The printable PDFs show you exactly where to fold and cut, making these paper snowflake patterns brilliant for little ones.

 Debbie over at One Little Project has an excellent selection of traditional paper snowflake patterns, plus step-by-step photo tutorials and instructional video.
-There’s even a printable guide for snowflake-making on-the-go.

 Are you House Baratheon, House Lannister or perhaps House Targaryen?
 Krystal Higgins has designed 10 incredible Game of Thrones-inspired paper snowflake patterns as free printable JPGs.
 There’s even one for the Night’s Watch!

-The team over at Wonderful DIY have put together a large selection of snowflake patterns, including traditional designs, cats, flowers and geometric patterns.
+The team over at Wonderful DIY have put together a large selection of intricate snowflake patterns, including traditional designs, cats, flowers and geometric patterns.

 Love Disney’s Frozen?
 Or know someone who does?
 Anthony Herrera has designed these Frozen paper snowflake patterns, including ones of Elsa, Anna, Olaf, Sven, Marshmallow, Kristoff and Hans!